 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

-If you are awake you may feel something like period cramps at some stages.
-A lot of women feel no discomfort, or only minimal discomfort.
+If awake, there may be a feeling like period cramps at some stages.
+A lot of women feel no discomfort or only minimal discomfort.
 For other women it is very painful and the procedure has to be stopped.
-In this case you can come back on a different day and have a general anaesthetic.
-Many different things may influence how painful it is.
+In this case a hysteroscopy under general anaesthetic will be likely to be offered on another day.
+Many different things may influence how painful the procedure is.
 This includes:

 - Whether an anaesthetic is used.